mnielsen/cognitivemedium/_posts/2019-01-12-using-srs-mathematics.md

 Many thanks to everyone who has talked with me about spaced-repetition memory systems.
-Especial thanks to Andy Matuschak, whose conversation has deeply influenced how I think about nearly all aspects of spaaced repetition.
+Especial thanks to Andy Matuschak, whose conversation has deeply influenced how I think about nearly all aspects of spaced repetition.
 And thanks to Kevin Simler for additional initial encouragement to write about my spaced repetition practice.